vanshsinghal21/60-day-claude-challenge/README.md

 ## About Me

 Hello!
-I'm Rishabh, a Computer Science student passionate about AI, Cyber Security, and Cloud Computing.
+I'm Vansh, a Computer Science student passionate about AI, Cyber Security, and Cloud Computing.

 ## Why I'm Doing This Challenge